 Salt & Wind Travel

-10 Unique Places To Stay Yosemite National Park (2024)
+The 13 Best Places To Stay Near Yosemite National Park

-Many outdoor enthusiasts camp in canvas tent cabins or sleep deep in the backcountry, but most day visitors stay at hotels in or near the park.
+Most outdoor enthusiasts camp in canvas tent cabins or sleep deep in Yosemite’s backcountry, while day visitors opt for hotels in or near the park.

-If you want to stay inside Yosemite National Park, you have options from cottages to reservations at a campground.
-The Yosemite Valley lodging options include campsites like Curry Village, cabins at Yosemite West, and hotels like The Wawona Hotel and The Ahwahnee. (with its historic dining room).
+If you want to stay inside Yosemite National Park, options range from cottages to reservations at a campground.
+The Yosemite Valley lodging options include campsites, such as Curry Village, cabins at Yosemite West, and hotels like the historic Ahwahnee.
+Note that as of 2025, we do not recommend staying at Ahwanhee because it requires renovation.
+We believe that, despite its prime location, the hotel is overpriced for what it currently offers until a refurbishment happens.

 South Entrance: Oakhurst & Fish Camp

-The Queen’s Inn By The River makes this list thanks to its combination of excellent service and location (just minutes from the park).
-Stay in the recently-remodeled cabins, taste wine at their on-property winery, Idle Hour, and bask in the sun at their beer and wine garden, which serves seasonal food.
+What You’ll Love: The Queen’s Inn By The River is one of our top picks for the places to stay near Yosemite National Park, thanks to its excellent service and prime location.
+Set outside the town of Oakhurst, it is minutes from the park entrance and on the river.
+Stay in the recently remodeled cabins, taste wine at their on-property winery, Idle Hour, and bask in the sun at their beer and wine garden, which serves seasonal food.

 Queen’s Inn By The River, 41139 CA-41, Oakhurst, CA 93644